sidney-eliot/3d-artists-handbook/content/work_in_progress/sidney-wip/unreal-engine/ue-material.md

 ### Masked Blend
 - Used to make some parts invisible and others visible
 - Needs a mask map plugged into the material(Opacity mask)
 - Black/White??? areas are rendered and black/white??? areas a not rendered at all.
-Grays are not allowed
+Grays aren't allowed
-- Opacity Mask Clip Value controls what value of the opacity mask texture will be used as a cutoff point, beyond which all darker pixels will not render
+- Opacity Mask Clip Value controls what value of the opacity mask texture will be used as a cutoff point, beyond which all darker pixels won't render
 ```
 - Fence
 - Chains